MDHetrick/Election_Analysis/README.md

     "Jefferson": 0
 }
 ```
 Then, we can iterate through the rows and count the votes each candidate got in each county.
+This can be placed within the current code.

 ```
 with open(file_to_load) as election_data: